wentout/dive/README.md

 Using this module you are able to acheive the following functionality:

 1. CLS/TLS : Continuation/Thread Local Storage ([wikipedia link](https://en.wikipedia.org/wiki/Thread-local_storage)).
-2. Perfomance measuring, based on the top of **Dived Context** we are runningn in
+2. Perfomance measuring, based on the top of **Dived Context** we are runningn in.
 3. Meaningfull UncaughtException and UnhandledRejection extras, based on CLS.

 ... also there is plan to develop bit more rich functionality ...